Yes, this is the thought that would readily come to mind each time I see a rainbow.

-Noah’s flood story is one of my favorite Sunday school stories.
-The rainbow that marks God’s promise to never bring flood again makes the story more unforgettable.
+Noah’s flood story is one of my favourite Sunday school stories.
+The rainbow that marks God’s promise never to bring flood again makes the story more unforgettable.

 Then God said to Noah and to his sons with him: “I now establish my covenant with you and with your descendants after you and with every living creature that was with you—the birds, the livestock and all the wild animals, all those that came out of the ark with you—every living creature on earth.